novasasha/fullstack-developer-challenge/README.md

 npm run dev
 ```

 You should now be able to navigate to [localhost:5173](http://localhost:5173)!
-(Note: you may need to modify the `PORT` variable in `.env` if you've another process running on :5174)

 ### Lints and fixes files